Here's Cindy: New Tropical Storm Develops In Active Atlantic

-A brand-new tropical storm has formed just as an earlier system, Bret, continues its westward movement.
+A brand-new tropical storm has formed just as an earlier system, Bret, continues its westward movement: Meet Cindy.

 As of around midday Friday, June 23, the center of Tropical Storm Cindy was about 900 miles east of the Lesser Antilles, according to the National Hurricane Center.